 - Methyl Salicylate in birch and wintergreen is toxic to cats

-- Certain oils exist that are almost universally agreed should not be used for humans or animals
+- Certain oils exist that should not be used for humans or animals

 Are These Claims True?